 Possibly as few as 1,600 giant pandas still roam the mountainous forests of central China, and more than 300 live in captivity in various facilities around the globe.
 The latest census in 2014 found that there were 1,864 giant pandas alive in the wild.
 While still very low, this represents a real success story, with numbers increasing from around 1,000 in the late 1970s.
 The International Union for Conservation of Nature, which keeps track of threatened species across the world, said it was reclassifying the animal as only ‘vulnerable’ after its wild population in China rose by nearly 17 percent.
 This magnificent animal, a survivor of the ice age and centuries beyond, is now in grave danger of extinction.
 The survival of each living panda becomes crucial to the survival of the species; each animal, those in captivity and in the wild, must be attended to on a daily basis if they are sick or injured.
 Without proper medical equipment and medicine, Giant Pandas will die and each death brings us one step closer to a world without these unique creatures; one step closer to the destruction of yet another species and its ecosystem.
-Giant Pandas are on the World Conservation Union’s Red List of Threatened Animals.
+Giant Pandas are on the World Conservation Union’s Red List of Threatened Animals(click here to know more).
 The U.S. Endangered Species Act (ESA) protects Giant Pandas, as well as the Convention on International Trade in Endangered Species (CITES).
 While hunting and poaching have been reduced due to strict laws by the Chinese government, accidental capture of Giant Pandas in traps set for other animals still possess a serious problem.
 Low birth rates and difficulties with reproduction also limit the numbers.

 Information about pandas habitat